mohanson/pyckb/README.md

 ## Usage

-By default, pyckb is configured on the testnet.
+By default, pyckb is configured on the develop.
 To switch networks, see `ckb.config`.

 **example/addr.py**